yellow-footed-honeyguide/great-commands/GREAT_GIT_COMMANDS.md

 - Resets the current branch to the 3 commit ago.

 ⚙️ `git restore .`
-Revert all file modifications and restore the branch to its state at creation
+- Revert all file modifications and restore the branch to its state at creation

+⚙️ `git commit -a --amend --no-edit`
+- Add changes to files in the latest commit
+- Useful when you forget edit something before commit

 ## Show
 ⚙️ `git log --pretty=oneline --abbrev-commit`